Grappe501/arkansas-political-history/site/src/content/constitutions/arkansas-political-eras-foundational-periodization.md

 ## Era 0: Indigenous Governance (Pre-Contact to 1680s)
 ### Approximate Dates
-Prehistory – late 1600s
+Prehistory - late 1600s

 ### Core Characteristics
 - Sovereign Indigenous nations with their own governance systems
 - Political authority rooted in kinship, land stewardship, trade, and diplomacy
-- No “state” in the European sense, but complex political systems
+- No "state" in the European sense, but complex political systems

 ### Key Power Structures
 - Tribal councils and leadership